Coffee Shop Writing: Day 3

 Originally, I was going to use a WordPress plugin to handle Gravatar-wrangling, but when I discovered that one of the features of WP-Gravatars made my blog spew green pea soup (or lose its database connection; I forget which), I started poking around for alternative solutions.
 As it turns out, I didn’t have far to poke: Sandbox, the WordPress theme that serves as the underlying framework for my custom blog theme, had recently released a new version with Gravatar support.
 Once I had the latest version of Sandbox installed, it was just a matter of tweaking the CSS to style the new Gravatar-enabled comments the way I liked and voila, one Gravatar-enabled blog.

-If you start browsing through old comments on the blog, you’re going to notice something: most of the people who comment here don’t have Gravatars.2 That’s fine; I’m okay with adding a feature just for folks like Jason Penney, Sam Chupp and Cynthia Armistead, especially if knowing that their smiling (or illustrated) faces will show up on my site encourages them to comment more.
+If you start browsing through old comments on the blog, you’re going to notice something: most of the people who comment here don’t have Gravatars.
+2Or perhaps they have naughty Gravatars and I won’t display them.
+That’s fine; I’m okay with adding a feature just for folks like Jason Penney, Sam Chupp and Cynthia Armistead, especially if knowing that their smiling (or illustrated) faces will show up on my site encourages them to comment more.

 Should you use a Gravatar?
 It’s up to you.
 If you’re worried about your e-mail address being used for nefarious purposes (like flooding your inbox with ads for Lando-enhancement products), consider this: Gravatar is owned by Automattic, the same folks who make the spam-comment-killing Akismet plugin (the very plugin that has backhanded nearly 110,000 spam comments on this blog and kept it from becoming a nightmare to maintain).
 You think they’re gonna sell your e-mail address to spammers?

-1. Or perhaps the “Oh, no, I provided a fake e-mail address in the blog comment form!” image. [back]
+1 Or perhaps the “Oh, no, I provided a fake e-mail address in the blog comment form!” image.

-2. Or perhaps they have naughty Gravatars and I won’t display them. [back]
+2 Or perhaps they have naughty Gravatars and I won’t display them.

 WordPressWordPress is the finely-tuned mechanism that keeps this site ticking and—like a wristwatch—it does so whether anyone is looking or not.
 On the surface, things appear to be quite simple: the big hand and the little hand do their little circular dance hour after hour and usually we don’t think about the tiny cogs and gears and springs all precisely meshed together…until something goes horribly wrong.
 Then we’ve got to flip the thing around and take the bezel off.
 If we’re lucky, popping in a new battery does the trick (but totally throws the whole spring-loaded movement analogy out the window); if we’re not, someone’s going to have work to do.